wyatt-howe/1-out-of-n/README.md

 66
 ```

 Note that the latest version expects to get an array of Uint8Array as inputs.
-Please read [example.js](https://github.com/wyatt-howe/1-out-of-n/blob/master/lib/example.js) for a more detailed example.
+Please read [example.js](https://github.com/wyatt-howe/1-out-of-n/blob/master/demo/example.js) for a more detailed example or run it with `node demo/example.js`.